Buy Currency

 Should I buy Thai baht in the UK?

 Whether you should buy baht in the UK before travelling to Thailand is a personal preference.
-A lot of people feel better prepared having local currency in hand when they arrive in a new country.
+A lot of people feel better prepared to have local currency in hand when they arrive in a new country.

-It’s very simple to order currency online in the UK and have it delivered to your home or a local store.
+It’s very simple to order currency online in the UK and have it delivered to your home or a local bureau de change.
 But it’s also a good idea to make sure you have a way of buying baht in Thailand if you need to top up your funds.

 Should I use cash or a card in Thailand?